-Most snow crab consumed in the US is imported, with 80% coming from Canada.
-Best-quality, high-price snow crab comes from the Gulf of St. Lawrence, where some Canadian processors use cryogenic freezers that produce a superior product, but most of this crab goes to the Japanese market.
+The best-quality, high-price snow crab comes from the Gulf of St. Lawrence, where some Canadian processors use cryogenic freezers that produce a superior product, but most of this crab goes to the Japanese market.
 Most snow crab sections will be packed with some broken legs in the box and should be checked for excess glaze and broken pieces—the industry standard for broken pieces is 10%.
 Snow crabs are usually sold as sections or “clusters” (4 walking legs and a claw arm), typically graded 3/5 oz., 5/8 oz. and 8 ups; with 5/8 oz. sections compromising the bulk of the production.
-The meat yield from snow crab is about 17% compared to approximately 25% in king and Dungeness.
+The meat yield from snow crab is about 17% compared to approximately 25% in king crab and Dungeness crab.
 The dirty brown barnacle-covered shells of older snow crab shells may look unappetizing but can have higher meat content, making them a good bargain, according to some buyers.
+Most snow crab consumed in the US is imported, primarily from Canada.

 Snow crabs have a wide distribution.
 In Asia, they’re found in the Japan Sea and the Sea of Okhotsk.
 In the Atlantic, they’re found from Greenland south to Maine.
 In Alaska they live in the Bering, Beaufort, and Chukchi Seas, although they’re only harvested in the Bering Sea.
 They prefer soft sandy or muddy bottoms, typically in water less than 650 feet deep, where they can burrow if threatened by predators and where they can feed on the animals living in the sediment.